-be co invened and held by way of electronic means on Thursday, 29 April 202 21 at 2.30 p.m. a and at any adjou irnment thereof. Órdir direct the Chairman of the Meeting to exercise all my/our votes "For arry Resolutions to be proposed at the Meeting as indicated with an "X' tions as to voting are given, the Chairman of the Meeting will vote or " in the spaces p rovided hereund der.
-If no specific of th rnatively, please indicate the number of votes as appropriate "For", "A at resolution.
-If you wish the Chairman of the Meeting as your pro ate with an "X" in the "Abstain" box provided in respect of that resolu xy abstain from No. Resolutions No. of votes "For" No. of votes "Against" No. of votes "Abstain" 1.
+my/c being a member/members of Frencken Group Limited (the "Company"), hereby appoint the Chairman of the Meeting as my/our proxy to vote for me/us on my/our behalf at the Annual General Meeting (the "Meeting") of the Company to be convened and held by way of electronic means on Thursday, 29 April 2021 at 2.30 p.m. and at any adjournment thereof. Órdii I/We direct the Chairman of the Meeting to exercise all my/our votes "For" or "Against" or to "Abstain" from voting the Ordinary Resolutions to be proposed at the Meeting as indicated with an "X" in the spaces provided hereunder.
+If no specific directions as to voting are given, the Chairman of the Meeting will vote or abstain from voting at his discretion. of th Alternatively, please indicate the number of votes as appropriate "For", "Against" or "Abstain" box as provided in respect of that resolution.
+If you wish the Chairman of the Meeting as your proxy abstain from voting on a resolution, please indicate with an "X" in the "Abstain" box provided in respect of that resolution.
+No. Resolutions No. of votes "For" No. of votes "Against" No. of votes "Abstain" 1.
 To receive and adopt the Audited Financial Statements of the Company for the financial year ended 31 December 2020 together with the Directors' Statement and Independent Auditor's Report thereon.
-2. To declare a first and final tax exempt (one-tier) dividend of 3.0 cents per share for the financial year ended 31 December 2020.
-3. To approve the Directors' fees of S\$308,000 for the financial year ended 31 December 2020.
+Company for the financial year ended 31 December 2020 together with the Directors' Statement and Independent Auditor's Report Company for the financial year ended 31 December 2020 together with the Directors' Statement and Independent Auditor's Report thereon.
+To declare a first and final tax exempt (one-tier) dividend of 3.0 cents 2.
+Company for the financial year ended 31 December 2020 together with the Directors' Statement and Independent Auditor's Report thereon.
+To declare a first and final tax exempt (one-tier) dividend of 3.0 cents per share for the financial year ended 31 December 2020.
+To approve the Directors' fees of \$\$308,000 for the financial year

+3. To approve the Directors' fees of \$\$308,000 for the financial year ended 31 December 2020.
 4. To re-elect Mr Chia Chor Leong, retiring pursuant to Article 89 of the Company's Constitution.
 5. To approve Mr Chia Chor Leong's continued appointment as an Independent Director by shareholders.
 6. To approve Mr Chia Chor Leong's continued appointment as an Independent Director by shareholders (excluding the directors, the chief executive officer and their associates).
 7. To re-elect Mr Melvin Chan Wai Leong, retiring pursuant to Article 89 of the Company's Constitution.
 8. To approve Mr Ling Yong Wah's continued appointment as an Independent Director by shareholders.
 9. To approve Mr Ling Yong Wah's continued appointment as an Independent Director by shareholders (excluding the directors, the chief executive officer and their associates).
 10. To approve Mr Yeo Jeu Nam's continued appointment as an Independent Director by shareholders.
 11. To approve Mr Yeo Jeu Nam's continued appointment as an Independent Director by shareholders (excluding the directors, the chief executive officer and their associates).
 12. To re-appoint Messrs Deloitte & Touche LLP as auditors of the Company and to authorise the Directors to fix their remuneration.
+13. To authorise Directors to issue shares pursuant to Section 161 of the Companies Act, Chapter 50.